6 Useful Things To Know About Traveling With Kids In Indonesia

 Traveling with kids in Indonesia by train

-1. Consider transportation options for families with kids in Indonesia
+1. Consider transportation options for your family trip to Indonesia

-In many cities, Gojek and Grab (ride sharing options similar to Uber and Lyft) make traveling around fairly simple.
+Many cities have Gojek and Grab (ride sharing options similar to Uber and Lyft) which makes traveling around fairly simple.
 Public transportation options can be hard to navigate, but they do exist.
 The MRT in Jakarta makes crossing the city much faster.
 And in smaller cities, especially in Bali, renting a scooter can be a good option if you're comfortable driving one.

-This thinking outside of the box when it comes to transportation also extends to longer distances.
+Thinking outside the box when it comes to transportation also extends to longer distances.
 Rather than dealing with a plane, a fun (and cheap) way to travel through Indonesia is by train.
-For less than $100, families can buy four Executive class tickets for train travel between Yogyakarta and Jakarta.
+For example, for less than $100, families can buy 4 Executive class tickets for train travel between Yogyakarta and Jakarta.

 Ready for a change?
 Take the first step to living a life of full time travel.

 In general, Indonesia is a safe place.
-The country enjoys general political stability, and most of the crime that occurs is petty crime (like pickpocketing) in tourist-heavy areas.
+The country enjoys overall political stability, and most of the crime that occurs is petty crime (like pickpocketing) in tourist-heavy areas.

 However, there are some considerations to keep in mind for some families.
 While Indonesian citizens hold many rights, those rights are limited for groups like the LGBTQ community.
 In Indonesia, being gay is considered a criminal offense, so LGBTQ families will need to keep that in mind.